 top of page

-The Hidden Cost of Defensive Alpha Leadership
+The Hidden Cost of Defensive Leadership

 Too many times, I've heard clients say, "Roberto, I was listening politely to what they had to say.
 I think I show openness to their views."